UPPMAX/linux-command-line-102/docs/sessions/sed/README.md

 !!! note "Summary"

     - `sed` can do what `grep` can do and more
+    - `sed` is a 'stream editor' and also called
+      'a non-interactive command-line text editor'
     - `sed` can use multiple combinations of input and output
     - `sed` can do multiple operations, such as filtering, substituting and deleting
     - `sed` can use two regular expression syntaxes
     - `sed` is not a programming language: use AWK instead